turbonomic/azure-target-loader/README.md

 DESCRIPTION
 ===========
 Use this script to add Azure targets into Turbonomic using a CSV file as well as add the Reader role to the Clients specified in the CSV file.
+If the target already exists inside of Turbonomic, this script will update the credentials to what you specify in the CSV.

 The CSV file must have the following columns: